 Most companies stop here, but an additional level of assessment includes ensuring that there is no conflict of interest with the chosen supplier.
-For example, the supplier is not a relative of the person who is authorizing the purchase of the product or service.
+For example, the supplier is not a relative of the person authorizing the product or service purchase.

-Once the invoice is entered in the system, there are few steps which are required to ensure you are meeting the control requirements,
+Once the invoices are entered into the system, a few steps are required to ensure you are meeting the control requirements,

-Even if you are following a purchase order process, in other words issuing a purchase order to suppliers.
+Even if you are following a purchase order process, issuing a purchase order to suppliers.
 You must ensure that the invoice is ready to pay by doing the following

-Have a receipt process, whereby a receipt is created by the person who ordered the product.
-The receipt is confirmation that the product or service has been received.
+Have a receipt process so that the person who ordered the product can create a receipt.
+The receipt is a confirmation that the product or service has been received.

 If that is not possible, then the person who ordered the service should review and approve the invoice for payment.
 The review and approval process is a way for the employees to authorize the payments.